gh-gill/Hailo8l/README.md

-# How to Setup Raspberry Pi 5 with Hailo8l AI Kit using yolov8s on Windows (WSL2 Ubuntu) Custom Objects and Labels
+# How to Setup Raspberry Pi 5 with Hailo8l AI Kit using yolov8s on Windows (WSL2 Ubuntu-22.02) Custom Objects and Labels

-## WSL Ubuntu commands
+#### Info on WSL commands
 ```bash
 #Install Windows Subsystem for Linux.
 wsl.exe --install